-The Sea Grant Fellow will function as a full team member in the Environmental Engineering Unit.
-The Fellow may also split time with the Coastal Stewardship Unit and other Units in the Division of Environmental.
-Within the Environmental Engineering Unit, and depending on the Fellow's skill and interests, the Fellow may work on the following projects:
+The Sea Grant Fellows (2 positions) will function as a full team member in the Environmental Engineering and the Coastal Stewardship Units.
+The Fellow may also split time other Units in the Division of Environmental.
+Within the Environmental Engineering and the Coastal Stewardship Units, and depending on the Fellow's skill and interests, the Fellows may work on the following projects:

-- Implementing eelgrass mitigation in Humboldt Bay in coordination with the California Department of Fish and Wildlife (CDFW) and Sea Grant Extension Specialist Joe Tyburczy (Humboldt State University) - Assessing the hydroacoustic impacts to aquatic life from construction activities (pile driving, jack hammering etc.) - Assessing the relationship between land-based construction activities and the collapse of Tidewater Goby hurrows - Assessing the water quality impacts of placing asphalt grindings in roadway construction - Completing CEQA level Water Quality Assessments for planned projects within Caltrans District 1 - Water Quality permitting (401, 404, 1600, Lake and Streambed Alteration Agreement (LSAA) etc.) - Identifying and developing mitigation options for Caltrans projects that result in significant impacts - Identifying and developing innovative new ways to earn alternative compliance units under the Caltrans NPDES (National Pollutant Elimination Discharge System) Permit - · Water Quality monitoring (fresh and marine) for threatened or endangered fish species - · Research and development of proposal on the value and appropriateness of using eDNA in biological surveys - Assisting with removal of Spartina denisflora at Tuluwat Island; restoring ~70 acres of wetlands in Arcata, CA
+- Implementing eelgrass mitigation in Humboldt Bay in coordination with the California Department of Fish and Wildlife (CDFW) and Sea Grant Extension Specialist Joe Tyburczy (Humboldt State University) - Assessing the hydroacoustic impacts to aquatic life from construction activities (pile driving, jack hammering etc.) - Assessing the relationship between land-based construction activities and the collapse of Tidewater Goby burrows - Assessing the water quality impacts of placing asphalt grindings in roadway construction - Completing CEQA level Water Quality Assessments for planned projects within Caltrans District 1 - Water Quality permitting (401, 404, 1600, Lake and Streambed Alteration Agreement (LSAA )etc.) - Identifying and developing coastal mitigation options for Caltrans projects that result in significant impacts - Identifying and developing innovative new ways to earn alternative compliance units under the Caltrans NPDES (National Pollutant Elimination Discharge System) Permit - Water Quality monitoring (fresh and marine) for threatened or endangered fish species